 'This is very tragic.
-Its very unfortunate': Police learn more about child killed by semi-truck
+It's very unfortunate': Police learn more about child killed by semi-truck

 Latest Weather Blog

 'This is very tragic.
-Its very unfortunate': Police learn more about child killed by semi-truck
+It's very unfortunate': Police learn more about child killed by semi-truck

 BATON ROUGE - A child was killed Monday night when a semi-truck drove through a small neighborhood off of Airline Highway.